Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Spend Two Nights in St Jean Pied de Port : Using Pilgrim Transport

 If you prefer to split this stage over two days, you can use shared pilgrim transport to return to St. Jean Pied de Port after your first day’s walk.
-Express Bourricot offer this service, and many local taxis provide the same option.
+Express Bourricot and Donkey Service offer this service, and local taxis provide the same option.
 As you walk, you’ll likely see pilgrims being ferried back and forth along the route.

-For most of the day, you’ll follow a small country road, which stays with you for about 15 kilometres, aside from a few off-road sections after Hunto.
+For most of the day, you’ll follow a small country road, which stays with you for about 15 kilometres, aside from an off-road section after Hunto.

-If you choose to break up your walk, you can arrange a taxi pickup from several key points along the route:
+You can arrange a taxi pickup from several key points along the route.

 • Hunto (5.4 km)